denyshon/instaload/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please send an email to denyshon@outlook.com
+If you have found a vulnerability, please report it privately on GitHub or send an email to denyshon@outlook.com

 If the reported vulnerability is confirmed, an update will be issued ASAP.